juliawiggeshoff/AugusMake/config/README.md

 project_name:
   "developing_workflow"
 ```
-The name of the species table can be modified, just make sure the name of the actual file also matches what is listed in the configuration file.
+The name of the species table (`sample_info`) can be modified, just make sure the name of the actual file also matches what is listed in the configuration file.
 Make sure to still store in the folder `config` to keep things organized.

-Choose the name of your project, which is how the output subfolder in `results` will be named.
+Choose the name of your project (`project_name)`, which is how the output subfolder in `results` will be named.

-**Note**: It is really important you have a folder in `resources` that is named the same way, which is where you will provided any input files, like genome, transcriptome, forward and reverse files.
+**Note**: It is really important you have a folder in `resources` that is named the same way, which is where you will store any input file, like genome (always mandatory), transcriptome, forward and reverse files.
 Inside of `resources/[project_name]` is also where the data downloaded from the SRA database will be stored in the subfolder `resources/[project_name]/SRA/`

 # Species information table

 Modify `species_table_shorter_augustus.tsv` based on your project.
-If you rename the file, make sure to change the name under `sample_info:` from `config.yaml`.
+If you rename the file, make sure to change the name under `sample_info:` in the configuration file.

-NEVER change the names of the columns and leave no cell empty, write `None` when needed and `Yes|No`.
+NEVER change the names of the columns and leave no cell empty, write `None` when needed and `Yes|No` (more info below).

 |Species_name|Genome|Transcriptome|Forward|Reverse|SRA|BUSCO_lineage|Adapter|Augustus_training|Augustus_hints|Augustus_ab_initio|Augustus_ab_initio_species|Augustus_hints_species|
 |--|--|--|--|--|--|--|--|--|--|--|--|--|